TickTeam/guide-tt/ios_app/how_to_edit_my_account_information.md

 ### How to edit my account information?

-1.Open TickTick and slide the screen to the right.
+1.Open TickTick on mobile and slide the screen to the right.

 2.Tap your avatar in the upper-left hand corner of the page.